diegocividini/React-Native/README.md

 # React-Native
-My projects developed with React Native for Mobile/Web
+My first project developed by using React Native for Mobile.
+This example comes from a Udemy's course to learn React Native